sammeh543/CycleTrackApp/README.md

 - If the Electron app window is blank, wait a few seconds for the server to start.
 - If you see errors, check the terminal for details.
 - I can't offer much help but you can always ask AI lol.

+### AdditionalTroubleshooting

+- **If you see errors about missing Node.js or npm:** Install them from https://nodejs.org
+- **If you see errors about missing dependencies:** Run `npm install` in the project folder.

+### Port & Process Cleanup (If you see 'port in use' errors)
+If you see an error like `Error: listen EADDRINUSE: address already in use` or suspect that Electron/Node processes are stuck, you can use the included cleanup script:

+- **Run:** Double-click `cleanup-ports-and-processes.bat` in the project folder.
+Also built into batch files for starting the app.
+- **What it does:** This script will automatically kill any processes using port 5000 (the dev server port) and any lingering Electron/Node processes.
+- **When to use:** Before starting the app if you see port errors, or any time you want to ensure a clean state.

 ---